Skip navigation

 Imposed if three or more grossly aggravating factors apply

 If you are convicted of a DWI, there is a minimum mandatory license revocation period of one year.
-However, if sentenced at a level 3, 4 or 5, you may be eligible for a limited driving privilege (LDP) if at the time of the offense the driver held a valid license or held a license that had been expired for less than a year.
-If a driver convicted of a DWI had BAC of .15% or higher, the LDP will include a mandate for ignition interlock.
+However, if sentenced at a level 3, 4, or 5, you may be eligible for a limited driving privilege (LDP) if, at the time of the offense, you held a valid license or one that had been expired for less than a year.
+If a driver convicted of a DWI had a BAC of .15% or higher, the LDP will include a requirement for ignition interlock.

 Our criminal defense attorneys are able to represent you for a variety of charges, including: